pixee/docs/docs/faqs.md

 # FAQs

 ### What are Pixee's AI features?
-We utilize Large Language Models (LLMs) to provide context-aware code fixes and to add code-specific comments to help developers understand why a change is being recommeneded.
+We utilize Large Language Models (LLMs) to provide context-aware code fixes and to add code-specific comments, helping developers understand why a change is being recommended.

 ### What is Pixee's AI policy?